SALT-NIRWALS/nirwals/README.md

   **--dumps** Mostly used for debugging.
 When provided the tool also writes a number of intermediate data products to disk that allow testing and verification.

+## Caveats and limitations

+- Not yet supported are fowler-reads of any kind, in particular when combined with up the ramp sampling.
+- Watch out when running on large numbers of up-the-ramp samples to avoid running out of memory (RAM).
+At this time the tool is optimized towards computing time at the expense of memory demand.
+If in doubt or to begin use the _--maxfiles_ option to limit the number the number of open files and thus the memory footprint.